-Like most things I work on, I find it useful to know two key pieces of information, the current state and the expected state.
-Understanding these states means you're able to determine if you're on track, or perhaps, how far off-track you are.
+Like most things I work on, I find it useful to know the current state and the expected state.
+Understanding these states allows you to determine if you're on track, or perhaps, how far off-track you are.

 As it relates to technology and especially for IoT devices, the ability to monitor, analyse, and react to changes in a system's state is critical to effective operations.